Skip to Content

 This photo was taken from the summit of Queenstown Hill at sunrise.

 My personal favorite time to hike Queenstown Hill is at sunrise.
-At this time of day, the trail is the quietest, and the views from the summit as the sun comes up is magical!
+At this time of day, the trail is the quietest, and the views from the summit as the sun comes up are magical!
 As I mentioned before, this is also the time of day when you’ll likely snag a parking spot right at the trailhead – bonus!

 Related Read: Check out my blog for more important hiking tips so you are ready to tackle the best hikes in New Zealand!